INTERVIEW WITH GUILLAUME MARCHAND

 At left is the Gingerbread House; at right is the real Ca d’Zan Mansion

 Executive Pastry Chef Guillaume Marchand brings with him vast experience and a passion for the sweeter things in life.
-Before joining the culinary team at The Ritz-Carlton, Sarasota, he yhy in the position of assistant pastry chef at The Ritz-Carlton, Hotel Arts in Barcelona, Spain and he was also the Chef de Partie at The Ritz-Carlton, St. Thomas.
+Before joining the culinary team at The Ritz-Carlton, Sarasota, he held the position of assistant pastry chef at The Ritz-Carlton, Hotel Arts in Barcelona, Spain and he was also the Chef de Partie at The Ritz-Carlton, St. Thomas.

 As Executive Pastry Chef at The Ritz-Carlton, Sarasota, Marchand is responsible for the day to day operations of a 24-hour pastry shop, supplying all breads, pies, cookies, chocolates, candy, ice cream, cakes and desserts to the seven food and beverage outlets of the resort.
 Prior to his tenure with The Ritz-Carlton Hotel Company, L.L.C., Marchand oversaw dessert preparation on a cruise ship with Renaissance Cruises and also spent several years working in London.

 Born and raised in Western France, Marchand, similar to many other French chefs, learned his trade through an apprenticeship in a pastry shop that was affiliated with Relais Dessert International, an association of pastry chefs that spans across France.
-He spent two years in Nantes, France and a year in Toulouse and in this time learned what many “American schooled” chefs do not: the money value of time and ingredients.
+He spent two years in Nantes, France and a year in Toulouse and in this time learned what many “American schooled” chefs do not: The money value of time and ingredients.
 “A sense of urgency as well as a respect for ingredients is most important to a shop owner because the success of his business is at stake,” Chef Marchand remembers.

 Q: What was your educational background that led you to become an executive pastry chef?